-On or after January 1, 1991, all vending units, including all compartments thereof but not including wheels and any awning, canopy or umbrella, shall be made of a noncombustible material, preferably stainless steel.
+The vending unit, including all compartments thereof but not including wheels and any awning, canopy or umbrella, shall be made of a noncombustible material, preferably stainless steel.
 All heating devices using gas shall be equipped with one-hundred-percent shutoff safety devices to automatically stop the flow of gas.

 Vending units with heating devices shall be equipped with a fire extinguisher with a 1A-10BC classification.

-All vending units with heating devices shall be inspected by the Fire Safety Division of the City of Rochester for fire safety prior to the issuance of any license or permit therefor.
+A vending unit with a heating device shall be inspected by the Fire Safety Division of the City of Rochester for firesafety prior to the issuance of any license or permit therefor.
 Heating devices shall be free of defects and constructed or positioned so that combustibles will be protected from the heating source.
 A current annual sticker from the Fire Safety Division shall be procured and prominently displayed on all such vending units.
 Any modifications and/or repairs to stoves, grills and propane equipment shall require the approval of the Fire Safety Division before such vending unit may be placed on a public street, sidewalk or place.

-Shall request or accept any tip or gratuity where no exchange of food or merchandise is effected or no service is rendered.
+Shall request or accept any tip or gratuity where no exchange of merchandise is effected or no service is rendered.

-Conduct any vending activities in violation of any rule or regulation promulgated by the Chief of Police, Commissioner of Environmental Services or Fire Marshal pursuant to this chapter or by the Monroe County Health Department with respect to vending of food or food products.
+Conduct any vending activities in violation of any rule or regulation promulgated by the Chief of Police, Commissioner of Environmental Services or Fire Marshal pursuant to this chapter or by the Monroe County Health Department with respect to vending.

 No person shall engage in business as a solicitor or attempt to engage in business as a solicitor except at the location reported by said person to the City.